juicyllama/client-quickstart/README.md

 # Client Quickstart

-This repo contains all the source code for our client BUQ.
+This repo contains all the source code for our client quickstart app.

 ### Install
 Please ensure you have the [JuicyLlama framework](https://docs.juicyllama.com/) installed and then run `pnpm run install:framework`